 7. Social Media Integration: As Jay Baer loves to say, “Content is the fire and social media is the gasoline.”
 In some industries, where social is extremely prevalent (like retailers, restaurants, etc.), it’s important to align content and social together in a way that gets maximum results.
 In other industries, platforms like Twitter and Facebook may not be nearly as important, but this does not mean they shouldn’t be considered in the content marketing process.

 8. Understanding Web Analytics: A great content marketing campaign is one that is tracked, followed, experimented with, and scrutinized when it comes to site analytics.
 This is necessary to show return on investment (ROI) and is also why web analytics beyond what Google offers is often times required.
-For example, all of my clients are taught how to use HubSpot to measure their inbound and content marketing efforts and the true ROI of their work.
+For example, many of our clients here at The Sales Lion are taught how to use HubSpot to measure their inbound and content marketing efforts and the true ROI of their work.

-For most small to medium sized business, consultants on retainer generally run anywhere between 2-20k per month.
+For most small to medium sized business, consultants/agencies on retainer generally run anywhere between 2-20k per month.

 For larger organizations and enterprise businesses, the number is more like 5-50k per month.